SrSalvaje/devNotes/Bash and Git.md

 ### Rebase & Amend

-`rebase` avoids loops in the project history, the process of “rebasing” is a way of rewriting the history of a branch by moving it to a new “base” commit.

-If you’re rebasing a `master` into `new_feature`, the new commits in master are put before the new commits in new_feature that are not common to master.
-To do so, run the following command from the new_feature branch:

 `git rebase master`

 Interactive rebase: `git rebase -i <commit_to_fix>^`

-Rebase Options:

 | pick: keep this commit                                                                      | reword: keep the commit, just change the message                                       | edit: keep the commit, but stop to edit more than the message            |
 | :------------------------------------------------------------------------------------------ | :------------------------------------------------------------------------------------- | :----------------------------------------------------------------------- |
 | **squash**:combine this commit with the previous one. stop to edit the message              | **fixup**: combine this commit with the previous one. keep the previous commit message | **exec**: run the command on this line after picking the previous commit |
 | **drop**: remove the commit (tip: if you remove this line, the commit will be dropped too!) |

+With `rebase` you can edit, remove, combine, re-order and insert commits.
+With `git rebase -i` you can `rebase` avoids loops in the project history, the process of “rebasing” is a way of rewriting the history of a branch by moving it to a new “base” commit.

+If you’re rebasing a `master` into `new_feature`, the new commits in master are put before the new commits in new_feature that are not common to master.
+To do so, run the following command from the new_feature branch:

 #### Important: Working in a Team